vitaB/spring-base-crud-endpoint/README.md

 # spring-base-crud-endpoint

-abstract spring crud endpoint with dto layer using different approaches
+some bailer plate code for an abstract spring crud endpoint with dto layer using different approaches
-* one branch is using inheritance(java style)
+* inheritance(java style)
-* the over branch is builld on composition(functionale style)
+* type extensions and delegations for more functional approach with composition (simulation type classes)
+* TODO type-class with arrow lib